Assisted Living Decision Guide

 What is Assisted Living?

-Trail Ridge’s assisted living wings combines housing and personal care in a beautiful residential setting.
-Trained staff is available 24 hours a day to provide support for those who need assistance with daily activities such as bathing, dressing and medications, but do not yet require complex medical services.
+Trail Ridge’s assisted living combines housing and personal care in a beautiful residential setting.
+Trained staff are available 24 hours a day to provide support for those who need assistance with daily activities such as bathing, dressing and medications, but do not yet require complex medical services.
 Residents enjoy 3 delicious meals each day and a variety of snacks.
-The private assisted living apartments feature a living room, bedroom, kitchen and private bathroom with a walk in shower.
-Each assisted living wing has a spacious common area that includes a living room, dining room and activity space.
+The private assisted living apartments feature a living room, bedroom, kitchen and private bathroom with a spacious, zero depth entry shower.
+Our assisted living community has a spacious common area that includes a living room, dining room and activity space.
 Assisted Living residents also have access to enjoy all of our campus amenities.

 How do I know when it’s time for Assisted Living?